Opening a Branch Office in Thailand

 - The remaining 25% of the necessary capital should be brought in or paid by the end of the third year.

-A Branch Office can continue to operate for an indefinite duration till its dissolution date unless a shorter period is specified in the application as per any contract for a particular project in Thailand.
-Usually, international contractors who do not aspire to do business in Thailand on the permanent basis set up Branch Offices for specific projects.
+A Branch Office can continue to operate for an indefinite duration until its dissolution date unless a shorter period is specified in the application as per any contract for a particular project in Thailand.
+Usually, international contractors who do not aspire to do business in Thailand on a permanent basis set up Branch Offices for specific projects.

 The working of the Branch offices in Thailand is similar to limited companies.
 It does not have any shareholders or directors because it is not a registered company.
 Rather, it is just a local branch of a foreign company.
-This kind of businesses has their own advantages such as: There is not any special requirement for foreign companies who want to register a branch office There is no need to bring in a local shareholder.
-Though foreign companies usually prefer to open a branch office that is effective and less expensive, it is still necessary to follow the requirements imposed by the FBA as per laws of Thailand before opening a company in the country.
+This kind of business has its own advantages such as There is not any special requirement for foreign companies who want to register a branch office There is no need to bring in a local shareholder.
+Though foreign companies usually prefer to open a branch office that is effective and less expensive, it is still necessary to follow the requirements imposed by the FBA as per the laws of Thailand before opening a company in the country.